 Give to the Latinx Consortium for Action Relief Fund for COVID-19 established to provide emergency relief for undocumented Latinx workers and small immigrant-owned businesses.

-A Downtown Madison Fund, a component fund at the Madison Community Foundation, has been created to promote the vitality of downtown and leverage opportunities within and immediately adjacent to Madison’s Central BID.
+Give to the Downtown Madison Fund, a component fund at the Madison Community Foundation, created to promote the vitality of downtown and leverage opportunities within and immediately adjacent to Madison’s Central BID.